Utah State University DI Rotations & Curriculum

 The USU DI provides supervised practice experience to qualified students that have completed their DPD requirements.
 Students that successfully complete an accredited DI and obtain a DI Verification Statement from their internship director, will then be eligible to sit for the CDR Registration Examination for Dietitians (national registration exam).

 During thirty-one (31) weeks, or approximately seven months, of supervised practice experience, interns will complete 1240 hours in clinical nutrition, school food service management and community nutrition rotations.
 The USU DI is a full time internship, thus interns are expected to complete a minimum of 36-40 practice hours per week.
 The USU DI curriculum consists of a combination of supervised experiential learning and didactic online courses.
-In addition to practice hours, interns will complete coursework in online courses to complement the supervised practice experience.
+In addition to practice hours, interns will complete 26 credit hours of coursework by logging into an online learning management system which complements the supervised practice experience.